yeatmanlab/roar-core-tasks/README.md

 	- e.g. one study used 28 stim: “The materials included a 15-cm line with one end marked with 0 and the other end marked with 100 (i.e., min = 0, max = 100) and 28 numbers: 3, 4, 6, 8, 12, 14, 17, 18, 20, 21, 24, 25, 29, 33, 39, 42, 48, 50, 52, 57, 61, 64, 72, 79, 81, 84, 90, and 96.
 The number 20 and 50 were used for practice.”
 	- propose to make fully adaptive, with age-based starting point
 	- whole number only, or consider adding fraction number lines?
+	- Daniel Ansari and Bob Siegler recommend using number-to-position (i.e., given a number, indicate position on number line) rather than position-to-number -- ideally, let's pilot both with school-aged children

 13. EGMA [Math: Symbolic Math] [Rebecca]
 	- Number Identification (say the number) - (60 s; 20 items total; stop if [1] child stops on an item for 5 seconds) VERBAL